Legislative Procedure for Traffic Calming Procedures under the Road Traffic Act 1994

 In accordance with Section 38 of the above-mentioned legislation, Monaghan County Council, as the competent roads authority has concluded that the above scheme complies with relevant section of the legislation, based on the nature, size and location of the proposed scheme.

-Please contact the above mentioned offices to make an appointment to view the Plans and Particulars.
+Due to COVID 19 restrictions, please contact the above mentioned offices to make an appointment to view the Plans and Particulars.